 As the most dangerous room in the house, those diagnosed with dementia or living with someone who has dementia, must take steps towards protecting those with dementia to prevent incidents that may occur in the kitchen.
 It’s easy to imagine how a person whose memory is impaired could forget about heating a pan or leave the hob on for too long, so it’s crucial that systems are in place to minimise risk.

-We’ve established that a kitchen which will be occupied by a anyone diagnosed with dementia should contain a stove guard, a smoke and heat alarm and a CO alarm as the minimum.
+We’ve established that a kitchen which will be occupied by a anyone diagnosed with dementia should contain a smoke and heat alarm and a CO alarm as the minimum.
 Using intelligent wireless technology as featured in our FireAngel Pro-Connected products, these products can be interlinked to create a network, so that if smoke, heat or CO triggers any alarm in the network, it activates any other network alarms and ancillary devices.
 This provides the best possible warning to those who may be unable to rely on a standalone alarm.
 Dementia is a distressing illness which can have a deeply debilitating impact on those affected.
 When providing social housing for those individuals, it’s crucial to ensure all possible safety measurements are in place.